jailbirt/theeye-docs/docs/integrations/api/api_resources_task.md

 #### HTML Button

-And also, build an HTML form for the same purposes.
+Can also use an HTML form for the same purposes.

 ```html
 <html>